gromnitsky/md2texi/README.md

 ## Bugs

+1. Vintage box drawing chars (┌,┐,└,┘,&c) aren't visible in the pdf output.
+This is an internal texinfo limitation.

-1. Cross-references in Emacs Info mode are always prefixed w/ the 'see' word, like this: `For example a (see request to an HTTP server) is a stream`.
+2. Cross-references in Emacs Info mode are always prefixed w/ the 'see' word, like this: `For example a (see request to an HTTP server) is a stream`.